Group 170 are waiting for 2022 plans

 Thank you for all your help and prayers.

-Click the link below for photos and our blog about this year’s trip.
+Click the link below for photos and our blog about our last trip.

 Why do we go to Lourdes with HCPT?
 A helper's answer: